A New k-Space Model for Non-Cartesian Fourier Imaging: Analysis of the Image-Domain Voxel Model

 \subsection{Eq.~\eqref{eq:img-model} and structured k-Space artifacts}

-Our last major insight about Eq.~\eqref{eq:img-model} comes from the empirical observation that this model can be prone to producing high-energy artifacts that appear along horizontal and/or vertical lines in k-space, often passing close to the k-space center.
+Our last major insight about Eq.~\eqref{eq:img-model} comes from the empirical observation\footnote{We do not have a comprehensive theoretical understanding of these artifacts, which have multiple apparent origins, although believe that this is an interesting topic for future work.} that this model can be prone to producing high-energy artifacts that appear along horizontal and/or vertical lines in k-space, often passing close to the k-space center.
 While image-domain artifacts are widely encountered in non-Cartesian imaging, we believe that structured k-space artifacts may not be well known, because the voxel-based model is not usually visualized in the Fourier domain.
-We came across them serendipitously, during our investigations of Fourier-domain reconstruction \cite{haldar2020} for non-Cartesian MRI.
+We came across them serendipitously during our investigations of Fourier-domain regularization \cite{haldar2020} for non-Cartesian MRI reconstruction.

-After our empirical observation of these artifacts with real data, we discovered that we could consistently induce them by simulating k-space data with signal contributions coming from outside the FOV (i.e., from outside the spatial region spanned by the voxel grid), and then reconstructing that data using Eq.~\eqref{eq:rec} with Eq.~\eqref{eq:img-model} and weak regularization.\footnote{Notably, we have also observed these artifacts with real data in scenarios where we do not expect out-of-FOV signal, which leads us to believe that these artifacts can also arise in other scenarios.} Figure~\ref{fig:cross_diff_traj} shows illustrative examples across a range of different non-Cartesian k-space trajectories.
-Here, Eq.~\eqref{eq:rec} was implemented with Tikhonov regularization (i.e., $R_x(\mathbf{x}) = \lambda \|\mathbf{x}\|_2^2$ with small regularization parameter $\lambda$), and $\mathbf{d}$ was comprised of simulated data from an analytic brain phantom \cite{guerquin2012} combined with analytic k-space from a low-intensity out-of-FOV ellipse.
+After our empirical observation of these artifacts with real data, we discovered that we could consistently induce them by simulating k-space data with signal contributions coming from outside the FOV (i.e., from entirely outside the spatial region spanned by the voxel grid), and then reconstructing that data using Eq.~\eqref{eq:rec} with Eq.~\eqref{eq:img-model} and weak regularization.\footnote{Notably, we have also observed these artifacts with real data in scenarios where we do not expect out-of-FOV signal, which leads us to believe that these artifacts can also arise in other scenarios.} Figure~\ref{fig:cross_diff_traj} shows illustrative examples across a range of different non-Cartesian k-space trajectories.\footnote{Figure~\ref{fig:cross_diff_traj} shows results using Dirac delta or sinc function basis functions, which produce equivalent results.
+We also observe similar artifacts when using rectangle basis functions.} Here, Eq.~\eqref{eq:rec} was implemented with Tikhonov regularization (i.e., $R_x(\mathbf{x}) = \lambda \|\mathbf{x}\|_2^2$ with small regularization parameter $\lambda$), and $\mathbf{d}$ was comprised of simulated data from an analytic brain phantom \cite{guerquin2012} combined with analytic k-space \cite{pan1983} from a low-intensity out-of-FOV ellipse.